holgerthies/coq-aern/README.md

-# Axiomatic Reals and Certified Efficient ExactReal Computation <!-- omit in toc -->
+# Axiomatic Reals and Certified Efficient Exact Real Computation <!-- omit in toc -->

 Coq formalization of constructive reals for exact real computation and code extraction to Haskell/AERN.